Dosimetry and Bioassay Requirements

 If pregnancy is declared, then the pregnant worker will be issued an embryo/fetus badge, similar to the badge she is already wearing, for use in monitoring the external exposure levels to the fetus.
 Declaration of pregnancy is not required.
 Need for monitoring internal dose to the fetus will be assessed based on the pregnant worker's possibility of having intake of radioactive materials.
 The results of her monitoring will be reported on a monthly basis throughout the remainder of the gestation period.
 Consult the assigned Health Physicist (HP) with any questions regarding the procedure.

 A permanent exposure history of all monitored personnel is maintained by the RSS.
-Annual dosimetry reports are provided for those individuals assigned personnel dosimetry that have been exposed to occupation radiation greater than 100 mrem/yr.
 Anyone who is monitored by dosimetry can ask to see a copy of their record at any time.

 A bioassay shall be performed immediately when greater than 0.100 µCi of material may have entered the body through absorption, ingestion, injection or other accidental deposition.

 A bioassay shall be performed within 10 days for the following:

 - When greater than 1.0 mCi of material is processed in an open room,

 - When greater than 10.0 mCi of material is processed in an operating fume hood.

 A bioassay shall be performed within 7 days for the following:

 - When greater than 0.250 mCi of material may have entered the body through absorption, ingestion, injection or other accidental deposition,

 - When greater than 10 mCi of material is processed in an open room, or